ElucidataInc/polly-docs/docs/OmixAtlas/scRNA_seq_FAQs.md

 ### Are external data requests directly added to Single Cell OmixAtlas?

-Users can request for single-cell RNASeq datasets from GEO which are not available in the source Single Cell RNASeq OmixAtlas to be added to the destination atlas.
-Upon request, these datasets will be added directly to the user's destination Atlas as early as possible.
+Users can request for single-cell RNASeq datasets from GEO or non GEO sources which are not available in the source Single Cell RNASeq OmixAtlas to be added to the destination atlas.
+Upon request, these datasets will be added directly to the user’s destination Atlas as early as possible.

+- Single cell RNAseq dataset from GEO which is not available on Source Atlas - TAT is upto 10 datasets in 10 working days
+- Single cell RNAseq dataset from non-GEO public source (with raw counts available) - TAT is upto 10 datasets in 10 working days
+- Single cell RNAseq dataset from non-GEO public source (with raw counts unavailable, fastq files available) - TAT is upto 10 datasets in 20 working days